-The prerequisite to the major is one course in statistics and the methods of social science either Government 10, Economics 10 or Math 10.
+The prerequisite to the major is one course in statistics and the methods of social scienceeither Government 10, Economics 10 or Math 10.
 A standard government major comprises at least 10 courses (beyond the prerequisite) chosen to constitute an intellectually coherent program.
 These courses should include two introductory courses, six additional courses at any level, an advanced seminar or the honors program as the senior culminating experience, and an additional advanced seminar.
 The minor in government consists of two introductory courses, four upper level courses (Government 10 may count as one of the upper-level courses), and one advanced seminar, chosen to constitute an intellectually coherent program.
+The Department also offers three pre-set modified majors with economics, philosophy, or both.